 In the graph, the interest earned is the difference between the End Balance (blue line) and the Cumulative Interest (magenta line).
 The graph shows that until about 10 years, the majority of the balance is the cumulative amount I've invested rather than interest earned.
 But, by the end of the 30 years, my balance is almost twice what I put in.

-- 401k Savings Calculator by Vertex42.com - Similar to the Savings Calculator above, but specifically for 401k calculations, where you have an employer match, increasing salary, etc.
+- 401k Savings Calculator by Vertex42.com - Similar to the calculator above, but specifically for 401k calculations, where you have an employer match, increasing salary, etc.

 - Retirement Savings Calculator - www.vertex42.com - Similar to the simple savings calculator, but specifically related to retirement (graphed by age) and less flexibility in making deposits.